 As the studies have shown blood pressure medications can have a host of unpleasant and potentially lethal side effects.

-medications under the supervision of your doctor, while starting on a
+medications under the supervision of their doctor, while starting on a

 healthy diet, regular exercise program, along with nutritional supplement.
-Dealing with your stress to correct the underlying causes of your high blood pressure.
+Also, dealing with your stress to correct the underlying causes of your high blood pressure.

 But, please do not immediately stop taking your anti-hypertensive medications.
 You need to work with your doctor to gradually reduce your dosages as you progress with any alternative therapies.